Academic Hematopathologist Position

 HALIFAX, NOVA SCOTIA (CANADA).

-Applicants must hold certification from the Royal College of Physicians and Surgeons of Canada (or acceptable equivalent) in Hematological Pathology.
+Applicants should hold certification from the Royal College of Physicians and Surgeons of Canada (or acceptable equivalent) in Hematological Pathology.
+Alternatively, applicants may hold RCPSC certification in either General Pathology or Anatomical Pathology (or acceptable equivalent) with additional fellowship training in Hematopathology.
 The successful candidate will be eligible for an academic position in the Department of Pathology at Dalhousie University.

 Halifax, the capital city of Nova Scotia, has a metropolitan population of approximately 400,000.
 The city has a very good public school system, three universities and colleges and a number of cultural facilities.